Location:

 Kit On The Web

-I'm a university professor who used to drive part-time for Central Penn Transportation.
-Now, I'm driving part time for Turkey Hill Dairy.
+I'm a retired university professor who now drives full-time for Turkey Hill Dairy.
 I have a Pennsylvania Class A CDL with Hazmat/Tanker endorsements.
 I live in Lancaster, PA.

 View Topic: